ro04/RPS-Multiplayer/README.md

 2. Hide links after player picks, show buttons before next round is played.

-3. Instant messaging currently does not work.

-4. Disconnect function is not working properly.
+3. Disconnect function is not working properly.
 Troubleshoot and correct.

-5. Work on the layout.
+4. Work on the layout.
 Make it mobile friendly.
 Add color, etc.